 24. What is the difference between Filepoller and file adapter?

 Answer: File poller is a process starter activity which polls the given file for every polling interval time.
 It simply read the file and processes the text or binary output.

 File adapter poll the set of files for every change event and make them sync as per the requirement.

-25. What is the use of spawn option in called process?
+25. What is the use of spawn option is called process?

-If spawn is checked, then that process will be executes externally with main process.
-And we are not support to make this spawn when we are using job shared variables.
-(Tibco Spotfire Interview Questions)
+Answer: If the spawn is checked, then that process will be executed externally with the main process.
+And we are not supported to make this spawn when we are using job shared variables.

 26. What is the use of transaction?